Auth - Standalone Integration Guide

 The Organization should validate the jwt

-received in the webhooks using JWKs provided by Connect.
+and the request signature received in the webhooks using JWKS provided by Connect.

 1. Organization presents Connect Auth as a transaction option

-You should begin by adding Connect Auth as an available option wherever users initiate crypto transactions - such as deposit or withdrawal screens, or any equivalent interface.
+You should begin by adding Connect as an available option wherever users initiate crypto deposits - such as deposit screen, or any equivalent interface.

 2. Generate an Access Token